Science, Technology, and Society Program (STS)

 - Slide 3

-The U-M Science, Technology & Society Program promotes education and scholarship on the social, political, and cultural dynamics of scientific knowledge, technological change, and medical research and practice.
+The U-M Science, Technology, and Society Program promotes interdisciplinary education and scholarship on the social dynamics of scientific knowledge, technological change, and medical research and practice.
 With faculty and students from schools and departments across campus, U-M STS is distinguished by intellectual breadth and depth.